nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Planned Enhancements**

 In the current v1.6 iteration, we are aware of certain feature flaws and possible areas for improvements.
-Below are some of the upcoming works scheduled to be addressed<br>
+Below are some of the upcoming works scheduled to be addressed.<br>

 ### **Fix `filter`, `add` and `undo` commands**
 Currently, running any `filter` command that changes the list displayed, followed by an `add` command that successfully adds a guest changes the displayed list to the full guest list as intended.<br>